chriscb949290-code/InfinityUSD/README.md

 ## Contract Architecture

-The token uses a fixed-supply architecture.
+INFINITY USD uses a fixed-supply architecture.

 There is no public mint function after deployment, and the supplied contract does not expose a public burn function.

 Transfers are performed through the standard TRC-20 accounting model, with balances deducted from the sender and credited to the recipient.

+The contract does not include transfer taxes or transfer fees according to the supplied implementation.

 ---